payara/Payara-Examples/ecosystem/zipkin-tracing-library-example/README.md

 ## Using with Payara Server

-Important: Deploying this project as an application DOES NOT WORK The resulting JAR file from building this example project should be added to Payara Server as a library
+IMPORTANT: Deploying this project as an application *DOES NOT WORK* The resulting JAR file from building this example project should be added to Payara Server as a library

 Once the server is running, add the JAR as a library with the asadmin command `add-library zipkin-tracer-lib-1.0-jar-with-dependencies.jar` as per the server documentation.